grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

          # empty, disabled.
    ```

-   An ingress enables you to externally access a Kubernetes cluster via the hostname defined by the _`<ingress-host>`_ variable.
+   An ingress enables you to externally access a Kubernetes cluster.
    Replace _`<ingress-host>`_ with a suitable hostname that DNS can resolve to the external IP address of the Kubernetes cluster.
 For more information, see [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-   > **Note:** Without using an ingress, it is still possible to access Grafana Mimir from inside the cluster, see chapter <!-- TODO -->
+   > **Note:** Without using an ingress, it is still possible to access Grafana Mimir from inside the cluster.

 1. Install Grafana Mimir using the Helm chart: